 Large businesses have certain requirements when it comes to their call handling processes.
 Implementing new teams of customer support or sales agents, or expanding existing ones, often involves:

 - A significant call center deployment.
 This must be capable of supporting multiple device types, often over a VoIP network and conducted over SIP.
 Indifferent or variable call quality is not good enough – a premium VoIP service must be offered around the clock.

 - Integrated communications and business processes.
-On top of standard features such as IVR, skills-based routing and call queueing, there must be deep call data integration with any number of the following business tools: CRM, Helpdesk, billing, ERP and BI solutions.
+On top of standard features such as IVR, skills-based routing and call queuing, there must be deep call data integration with any number of the following business tools: CRM, Helpdesk, billing, ERP and BI solutions.

 - A platform to manage all of the above.
 It is crucial for larger businesses that an interface to create call flows and processes is open and accessible.
 It must support deep configuration and customization for system administrators, and a simple, high-level design toolset for customer service executives.

 If these are core needs of brands running extensive customer contact processes, then there must be a framework or strategy for delivering the right solutions to them.

 APIs are simply interfaces or plugs for programmers to connect their applications to each other.
 The trend towards specialization of customer contact tools (e.g. CRM & Helpdesk) is bound up with the explosion of the API economy.

 In the API economy, products are only as competitive as it is easy to integrate them with other services.
 Not only this, but these APIs must be accessible and easy to use themselves, so that non-programmers can build the solution they need, out of the box.